Bulk SaveChangesSupercharge your EF Core SaveChanges by adding 'Bulk'

 Why BulkSaveChanges is faster than SaveChanges?

 The SaveChanges method makes it quite slow/impossible to handle a scenario that requires to save a lot of entities due to the number of database round-trips required.
-The SaveChanges perform one database round-trip for every entity to insert.
+The SaveChanges performs one database round-trip for every entity to insert.
 So, if you need to insert 10,000 entities, 10,000 database round-trips will be performed which is INSANELY slow.

 The BulkSaveChanges in counterpart requires the minimum number of database round-trips possible.
 By using Bulk Operations, fewer commands are executed which lead to better performance.